Moore Thompson's gone to Iceland.

 The Make-A-Wish Foundation grants magical wishes to children and young people fighting life-threatening conditions, making a real difference to them and their families.

-Please help us support the valuable work carried out by these charities by sponsoring our partners ahead of their epic trek.
+Please help us support the valuable work carried out by these charities by donating via the links above.

 Making your donation as tax-efficiently as possible